-“There are fewer role models to look up to and compare to and model your behaviour on, it’s a bit more difficult when your looking up to men in the industry, but i’m sure that will change.
-I think the generation before us of women were the ones who ‘fought the battle’ as it were and now, it’s a lot easier to be a woman in beer.
-I’ve met some incredible women in the beer industry, there’s Jaeger Wise who came to our brewery and Jane Peyton who we see at beer festivals and things, and that’s one of the upsides, that you bond with the women that you do meet, another upside is there’s a shorter queue for the toilets!”
+“There are fewer role models to look up to and compare to and model your behaviour on, it’s a bit more difficult when your looking up to men in the industry, but I’m sure that will change.
+I think the generation before us of women were the ones who ‘fought the battle’ as it were, and now it’s a lot easier to be a woman in beer.
+I’ve met some incredible women in the beer industry, there’s Jaega Wise who came to our brewery and Jane Peyton who we see at beer festivals and things, and that’s one of the upsides, that you bond with the women that you do meet.
+Another upside is there’s a shorter queue for the toilets!”

 What are your biggest achievements to date?

-“Loads of little things have happened along out journey and I feel quite proud to say that we contributed to igniting the alcohol free music, FitBeer was one of the first new brands on the scene and Nirvana followed shortly after that.
+“Loads of little things have happened along our journey and I feel quite proud to say that we contributed to igniting the alcohol free movement.
+FitBeer was one of the first new brands on the scene and Nirvana followed shortly after that.